SimoneGalla/X-ray-accreting-pulsar/pulse-Profile-X-ray-pulsars/README.md

 ## Choice of the file type

-The file type (parquet) was selected following an analysis of the performance of different file types in terms of three key areas:
+The file type to store the data (parquet) was selected following an analysis of the performance of different file types in terms of three key areas:

 - Time efficiency
 - Storage dimension